 Nomad Serengeti Safari Camp: Our full report

-Directions: Access to Nomad Serengeti Safari Camp varies, depending on where the camp is located in the Serengeti.
-Usually travellers will fly to the nearest airstrip, where they will be met on arrival by their guide and transferred through the park to camp.
+- Access to Nomad Serengeti Safari Camp varies, depending on where the camp is located in the Serengeti.
+You will usually fly to the nearest airstrip, where you'll be met on arrival by your guide and transferred through the park to camp.

 Food & drink